 If you are a surviving spouse, whether you have been disinherited or not, you have legal rights and options available to you including, but not limited to, an elective share, elective life estate, caveat, Year’s Allowance, deceased spouse unused estate tax exemption, etc.

-Are there creditors of the decedent and his estate which exceed available assets requiring real property to be sold to pay these debts, costs and expenses?
+Are there creditors of the decedent and his estate which exceed available assets requiring real property to be sold to pay these debts, costs, and expenses?
 Are there multiple beneficiaries, many of whom have not liked the other for years?
 Do you have minor, disabled or beneficiaries and trusts or no trusts established for their benefit?
 Does the estate have a cause for a wrongful death?
-The Charlotte law firm of Weaver, Bennett & Bland, P.A. can answer your questions and advise you how best to proceed.
+The law firm of Weaver, Bennett & Bland can answer your questions and advise you how best to proceed.

 How can an estate administration attorney help?